Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks and Markov Decision Processes: Optimal I M planning through POMDPs

 It is demonstrated in \citep{Piineau_POMDP_2003} that the value function is piece-wise linear and convex when it is solved exactly.
-Thus, the policy can be parametrized by a set of hyper-planes or $\alpha$-vectors $\in \Gamma$.
-Each $\alpha$-vector is associated with an action $a\in A$.
-The optimal policy $\pi^*(b)$ is identified simply by selecting the $\alpha$-vector that maximizes the value function $V(\mathbf{b})$:
+The piece-wise linearity property is related to an effective value function parametrization by a set of hyper-planes or $\alpha$-vectors $\in \Gamma$, each of them associated with an action $a \in A$.
+The optimal policy $\pi^*(b)$ can be selected by identifying the $\alpha$-vectors that maximize the value function $V^{*}(\mathbf{b})$:

+The convexity property now is associated with the value of information theory \citep{howard1966information}, i.e. lower-entropy states result in better decisions and as such have higher expected values than higher-entropy states.
+Both of these properties of piece-wise linearity and convexity can be easily visualized in up to 4D state spaces, e.g. in \citep{Papakonstantinou2014Part1}.
+Naturally, in applications where the state space is augmented, as explained in Section \ref{Sec:POMDPImplem}, the belief still remains a probability over states and the value function preserves its piece-wise linearity and convexity at this newly defined, enhanced state space.